-CMS use greatly expands and improves the quality and types of data available to HUD without increasing the reporting burden for counseling agencies.
+Improved Data: CMS use greatly expands and improves the quality and types of data available to HUD without increasing the reporting burden for HCAs.
 Counselors simply create and update client files through the CMS and required client level data is submitted to HUD.
 The lack of client-level data has long been a barrier to effective program evaluation and performance measurement.
 The aggregate data collected historically lacks sufficient detail to permit analysis of counseling results by subgroups or demographic characteristics.
 Client level data represents a fundamental improvement in the quality of data available to program managers and evaluators, allowing for new and improved performance goals, enhanced agency monitoring, and more effective targeting of outreach, training and other resources.

-Client level data will also allow HUD researchers to track and document the long-term impact of counseling on households.
+Impact of Counseling: Client level data will also allow HUD researchers to track and document the long-term impact of counseling on households.
 This data will help HUD justify program appropriations.

 HUD is taking every precaution regarding the electronic transfer of client level data, including firewall protection, encryptions, and access security.
 This HCS ARM disclosure statement provides language regarding the confidentiality of client-level data.
 HCAs must get assurances from their CMS vendors of protecting client data

 Choosing a CMS